“Start something that matters.” –Blake Mycoskie, TOMS Shoe Company. We believe it…

-Toms shoe company founder Blake Mycoskie said, “Start something that matters.”
-We believe it.
-We have a commitment to pay our success forward.
-We pay it forward by giving our time, money, and talent to communities and economic developers.
+We started this company to impact more than a bottom line – we wanted to impact communities and our profession.
+We have a commitment to pay our success forward, and we do that, by giving our time, money, and talent to communities and economic developers.

-Creative EDC sponsored the first Women’s Leadership Forum in February 2016.
-We invited economic developers to come together to LEARN and return to the office prepared to LEAD.
-The program included how to position for career moves, negotiation techniques, leadership development, public speaking, and lots of networking.
+Creative EDC sponsored the first Women’s Leadership Forum in February 2016 and throught that program we have provided professional development to around 500 people.
+We invite economic developers to come together to LEARN and return to the office prepared to LEAD.
+The program provides leadership development, career development, professional networking, and leading-edge topics in economic development.
+Read more

 The Creative Resource Library offers free research for economic developers.
 Check back often for white papers, free research, and how-tos.

 We would not be working at the level we are today without the support of mentors along the way.
 They opened doors, guided us through minefields, and provided much needed on-the-job training.
 As our profession ages, along with the rest of America’s baby boomers, we saw a need for a way to match newbies with gurus.
 In 2015 we launched the NCEDAMentorNetwork.com, a free website service to match mentors and mentees in our home state of North Carolina.